cpliakas/dynamo-db-odm/README.md

 # DynamoDB ODM

-A light-weight, no-frills ODM (Object Document Mapper) for DynamoDB.
+A lightweight, no-frills ODM (Object Document Mapper) for DynamoDB.

+### Why?

+Amazon provides an SDK that connects to DynamoDB.
+Why would I want to use an ODM on top of it?

+* Allows developers to define their data model via the codebases
+* Provides an Object-Oriented wrapper around complex data structures
+* Facilitates terse, more readable code
+* Adds logical extension points via [Symfony's EventDispatcher component](http://symfony.com/doc/current/components/event_dispatcher/introduction.html)

 ## Installation